-- 4. Both councillors and staff are required to observe codes of conduct and statutory provisions including the code of conduct for Members, the aim of which is to ensure the integrity of the Council and individual councillors.
-These require the open disclosure of any pecuniary, non-pecuniary and conflict of interests in issues being considered by the Council or its committees.
+- 7. Both councillors and staff are required to observe codes of conduct and statutory provisions the aim of which is to ensure the integrity of the Council and individual councillors.
+These codes and procedures require the open disclosure of any pecuniary, non-pecuniary and conflict of interests in matters being considered by the Council or its committees.
 Councillors and staff are also advised not to accept any gifts or hospitality, which might reasonably be considered to influence their judgement and to record any they do accept in the registers maintained for the purpose.
-Planning decisions in particular can affect the daily lives of everyone and it is important to ensure there can be no justifiable grounds for suggesting a decision has been biased or influenced in any way. - 5.
-Training and guidance on the code, and in particular the local code of conduct for Members on the declaration of interests, has been provided to all councillors by the Council's Monitoring Officer and will be regularly updated.
+Planning decisions in particular can affect the daily lives of everyone and it is important to ensure there can be no justifiable grounds for suggesting a decision has been biased or influenced in any way. - 8.
+Training and guidance on the Code of Conduct for Members on the declaration of interests, is provided to all councillors by the Council's Monitoring Officer.
 Members of the Planning Committee must be particularly careful to ensure that they are familiar with this.
 It is the personal responsibility of individual councillors to ensure they comply with the code and make all appropriate declarations at Planning Committee.
-If in any doubt they should seek advice from the Monitoring Officer or the solicitor to the Planning Committee.
+If in any doubt they should seek advice from the Monitoring Officer or the solicitor to the Planning Committee, before the commencement of any meeting, or as soon as possible if it arises during the course of a meeting.
 Staff with an interest in property in the vicinity of an application or any relationship to an applicant, should disclose this to the Planning Development Manager, who will record the interest and make appropriate arrangements for the handling and supervision of the application to avoid any perception of a conflict of interest.